The Humanities Council is pleased to welcome four Long-Term and nine Short-Term Visiting Fellows to the University for the academic year 2021-22.

 Course: Literary and Cultural Theory: Ecological Poetics of the 19th C. Americas (ENG 571/COM 574)

-Professor Arsić will be a Class of 1932 Visiting Fellow in the Council of the Humanities and the Department of English.
+Professor Arsić will be a Class of 1932 Visiting Fellow in thee Humanities Council and the Department of English.
 She specializes in nineteenth-century American literature and culture, Early American literature, sixteenth- to eighteenth-century European philosophy, contemporary continental philosophy, and the philosophy of literature.

 Professor of German Literature, Bielefeld University